JeffersonLab/HPS-CODE/PRODUCTION/data/EngRun2015/pass4/scripts/README.md

-mkjsubs.py generates the submission scripts jsub.sh submits them generateLists.sh is also needed
+mkjsubs.py generates the submission scripts

+jsub.sh submits them

+generateLists.sh is also needed

-everything else is for cleanup/diagnostics/testing
+Everything else is for cleanup/diagnostics/testing